ryansobol/eslint-config-ryansobol/README.md

 ## Credits

-Thanks goes to the Shopify team for publishing [eslint-config-shopify][shopify] under a permissive license.
+Thanks to the Shopify team for publishing [eslint-config-shopify][shopify] under a permissive license.

+Also, thanks to my colleagues and students at [Galvanize][galvanize] for helping me with testing.

 [build-img]: https://img.shields.io/travis/ryansobol/eslint-config-ryansobol/master.svg?style=flat-square
 [build-url]: https://travis-ci.org/ryansobol/eslint-config-ryansobol